adobe/react-spectrum/README.md

 for publishing to npm, the JavaScript is pre-compiled with [Babel](http://babeljs.io), and the stylus is compiled to a single CSS file for each component.
 The directory structure is also flattened so e.g.
 `import '@react/react-spectrum/Button'` works.
+**Note**: For local development linking you'll need to run build.
+Then `cd` into the dist folder and run `npm link` from there.
+That way, the import statements stay the same.

 ### Testing